dineshramGovindaraj/flappy-bird/README.md

 2. Open the `index.html` file in a web browser (Chrome recommended) to play the game.

-3. Use the **Spacebar** to make the bird flap and navigate through the pipes.
+3. Use the **Up-arrow** to make the bird flap and navigate through the pipes.

 4. Try to achieve the highest score by passing through as many pipes as possible!